 It will already start to bake when it makes contact with the pan.
 This is totally good and expected.

-Pop it back in the oven, until crispy, and easily pulls up from the pan.
+Pop it back in the oven, until it is crispy and easily pulls up from the pan.
 About 10 minutes.

 There is one downside to this impossibly easy homemade sourdough pizza crust recipe.

-And option three is just to add the tomato sauce and eat it a little soft.
+- Option Three: just add the tomato sauce and eat it a little soft.
 We do this often and it still tastes great.